Sheringham

 For those who enjoy a little adventure, Scolt Head Island is a wild and remote barrier island rising out of the North Sea.
 Reached by boat or a long walk, it rewards visitors with tumbling sand dunes, saltmarsh, and a profound sense of space and stillness.

-All Saints’ Church in Burnham Thorpe is a serene and deeply evocative place to reflect.
-The Nelson family’s clerical roots run deep here: Horatio Nelson’s father, Edmund Nelson, was rector of the parish, and Horatio himself was christened in this church - first privately in 1758, within ten days of his birth, and publicly a year later.
+All Saints’ Church in Burnham Thorpe is a peaceful and deeply evocative place to visit.
+The Nelson family’s roots run deep here — Horatio Nelson’s father, Edmund, was rector of the parish, and Nelson himself was baptised in this church shortly after his birth.

-Nelson’s parents are buried beside the altar, which is carved from wood taken from HMS Victory, the flagship of Nelson’s fleet at the Battle of Trafalgar.
-The church interior is profoundly soothing.
-Lift your eyes to the winged celestial hosts painted on the roof and the fragile naval flags suspended in the nave, softly lit and steeped in maritime history.
+Nelson’s parents are buried beside the altar, which is carved from timber taken from HMS Victory, the flagship at the Battle of Trafalgar.
+Inside, the church feels calm and quietly reflective — with painted ceilings above and delicate naval flags suspended in the nave, a subtle reminder of the life that began here and led out to sea.

 The Lord Nelson Pub

-From the church, enjoy a gentle stroll through the village and stop at The Lord Nelson, a welcoming pub steeped in history.
-Originally known as The Plough, this was a local alehouse frequented by Horatio Nelson himself.
+From the church, take a gentle walk through the village to The Lord Nelson, a welcoming pub with a strong connection to local history.
+Originally known as The Plough, it was frequented by Nelson himself.

-In 1793, just a fortnight before the execution of King Louis XVI, Nelson was given command of HMS Agamemnon.
-Before returning to sea, and with war declared, he hosted a final meal here for the entire village.
-Following his great naval victories - and particularly his triumph over the French at the Battle of the Nile in 1798 - The Plough was renamed The Lord Nelson, in honour of Norfolk’s most celebrated son.
+In 1793, shortly before returning to sea, Nelson was given command of HMS Agamemnon and is said to have hosted a final meal here for the village.
+Following his later naval victories — particularly at the Battle of the Nile — the pub was renamed in his honour.